 'Watch Me' teaches your puppy to look at you and to pay attention, ignoring everything else around him, and it can help to make all other puppy training so much easier for you both.

 Once learned, you use it before beginning each training exercise and it will help you to teach him more quickly because he's much more likely to respond to your commands when he's paying attention and listening to you!

 Learn how to teach your puppy to 'Watch Me!' and get his full attention whenever you need it!

 This is probably one of the most important commands you'll ever teach your little guy because at some point you may want to get him out of danger.
 This command may even save his life!

 Once he's grasped the basics of this lesson, I recommend you continue to strengthen his recall by using the command in many different circumstances and situations, and as often as you can.

-For example, it's fairly easy to get your Cocker Spaniel puppy to come to you when you're indoors and you've a tasty treat in your hand (especially if he can see or smell it), but calling him to you when he's playing with his favourite toy, and you've nothing better to offer him, well that's an entirely different matter!
+For example, it's fairly easy to get your Cocker Spaniel puppy to come to you when you're indoors and you've a tasty treat in your hand (especially if he can see or smell it), but calling him to you when he's playing with his favorite toy, and you've nothing better to offer him, well that's an entirely different matter!

 At first your puppy may take a little while come to you, and he'll probably have a few stops along the way, but so long as he's making his way back to you, that's fine.

 Your ultimate goal is to get your puppy to come to you when you call him.
 Repeat and continue to reinforce his training every day so that no matter what he's up to, your pup must be so well-trained that he returns to you the minute he hears the words, 'Here boy!'

 This is probably one of the easiest lessons to teach your puppy, and it's such a useful exercise because you'll use it in so many different situations.